 - Combine all the dough ingredients, in either the bowl of an electric mixer with a dough hook fitted or in a large mixing bowl.

 - Mix on slow speed number 1 for approximately 1 to 2 minutes then on speed number 2 for 8 to 10 minutes.

 - If mixing by hand stir the ingredients together until they form a ball and then knead for 10 to 12 minutes.

 - Check your dough is sufficiently smooth and elastic to pass the windowpane test.

-- Leave to rest in a warm place for at least one and a half hours or until doubled in size.
+- Place your dough in a large greased mixing bowl and cover.
+Leave to rest in a warm place for at least one and a half hours or until doubled in size.

 - Transfer the dough to a floured work surface and roll out into a rectangle about 40 x 25 cm (16″ x 10″).

 - Spread the dough with lemon curd and sprinkle with the sultanas.